varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Default: obj.can_esi

-	This can be used to selectively disable ESI processing, even though ESI parsing happened during fetch.
+	This can be used to selectively disable ESI processing, even though ESI parsing happened during fetch (see beresp.do_esi).
 	This is useful when Varnish caches peer with each other.

 	It is a VCL error to use resp.do_esi after setting resp.filters.